 Christian Health Service Corps (CHSC) is a ministry of Christian doctors, health professionals and health educators serving the poor in places that have little or no access to healthcare.
 Each year, CHSC brings compassionate, life-saving health services to hundreds of thousands of families around the world.
 CHSC is dedicated to transforming the health of children and families in their communities.
-Click HERE to learn more about the work of CHSC.
+Click here to learn more about the work of Christian Health Service Corps.